BirdLifeInternational/track2kba/README.md

 Our *colony* dataframe tells us where trips originate from.
 Then we need to set some parameters to decide what constitutes a trip.
 To do that we should use our understanding of the movement ecology of the study species.
 So in this case we know our seabird travels out to sea on the scale of a few kilometers, so we set *InnerBuff* (the minimum distance from the colony) to 3 km, and *Duration* (minimum trip duration) to 1 hour. *ReturnBuff* can be set further out in order to catch incomplete trips, where the animal began returning, but perhaps due to device failure the full trip wasn't captured.

-Optionally, we can set *rmColLocs* to TRUE which will remove those points falling within the *InnerBuff*.
-In this case it is a good idea since we plan to calculate core ranges away from the colony.
+Optionally, we can set *rmNonTrip* to TRUE which will remove the periods when the birds were not on trips.

 ``` r
 trips <- tripSplit(